WakuWakuu/FBAdvent/README.md

 This game runs a slightly modified version of said plugin, which is included in the files here.

+Dialogic is used for the dialogue.
+It is also included here, but the plugin can be found here: https://github.com/coppolaemilio/dialogic

 Godot engine can also be found here: https://github.com/godotengine/godot